Privacy Compliance Today

 Audit trails: Heimdall will log to an immutable log every request and response generated by the database, to allow full accounting of who accessed records at what time.
 This record can be exported into behavior analysis systems to identify suspicious activity.
 Heimdall is configurable allowing the audit trail to be limited in scope to sensitive data, either by table or even by columns within a table that need to be recorded, in order to reduce the volume of data.

-The final benefit the architecture: Heimdall is designed to be inserted between the application and the database, and can be operated by a team(s) distinct from the database and the application owners.
+Secure Administration: Heimdall is inserted between the application and the database, and can be operated by a team(s) distinct from the database and the application owners.
 This allows a security team to monitor the interactions between the two, and by limiting access, it prevents a bad actor in either the database group or the application software group from modifying the controls to hide their malicious actions.